RIDICS/Loading-Visualization/README.md

 $squares_scale: 10;  // 0 <= x <= 33
 $dots_scale: 10;  // 0 <= x <= 33
 ```

+All other styles are specified in `src/element-styles.scss`.
+These two files are imported to `src/main.scss`, which is
+after compiled into `dist/main.css`.
+This file can be linked to `.html` file.

 ## Creating elements